Intality/WeatherHistory/README.md

 4. **Run the app:**
 - Hit `F5` to launch.

-Built with passion in Colorado — with a little lightning and a lot of love.
+-Built with passion in Colorado — with a little lightning and a lot of love.